 Your body is a complex being.
 From headaches to cold or anxiety to insomnia, there is always something waiting around the corner to throw you off your feet and leave you feeling that little bit lousy.

-In this article we explore twelve different natural remedies that can be used to help sooth your everyday aches and pains.
-Many of them are fruits, vegetables and herbs that you could even try growing yourself for the ultimate ‘greener living’ remedial boost.
+In this article, we explore twelve different natural remedies that can be used to help smooth your everyday aches and pains.
+Many of them are fruits, vegetables, and herbs that you could even try for the ultimate ‘greener living’ remedial boost.

 Twelve natural remedies that WORK

 Well, we had to start with chocolate – after all, do we REALLY need an excuse to eat more of it?
 Research has shown that the theobromine compound in dark chocolate can be more effective than codeine at suppressing persistent coughs.